 The need for adornment and jewellery has accompanied mankind as an anthropological constant from the very beginning.
 As an important cultural asset, jewellery is reinterpreted time and again in all eras.
 The age of postmodernism is for many an apocalyptic complex of crises: ecological crisis, financial crisis, crisis of justice.
 In the age of globalization and social division, politics increasingly appears to be incapable of action, despite all the conjurations of the lack of alternatives to one's own actions.
 At the same time - not only in fashion or advertising - a new regime of the aestheticization of everyday life is emerging, at the end of which the self-presentation of the individual in the net takes the place of real relationships.
 SchmuckDenken 9 gathers - under consideration of jewellery - exemplary analyses and discusses perspectives for action under the aspect of ethical premises.

-The 8th edition of SchmuckDenken questions the responsibility of art in a world that is increasingly endangered by man and the ideology of limitless growth.
-The focus of this issue is once again on the social role and responsibility of the creators of jewellery and art.
-In addition to the ethical question, the focus is not least on whether art and aesthetic experience can advance the process of scientific world knowledge and interpretation and what role the traditional materials of jewellery art, gold and precious stones, play or can play in this context.
-"ThinkingJewellery" will be continued within the framework of the Idar-Obersteiner Formdiskurs 2013.
+The 8th edition of ThinkingJewellery critically deals with the responsibility of art in a world that is endangered by the human being and the ideology of unlimited growth.
+Once again, it is focussed on the role of the jewellery artist within the society and his responsibility.
+Besides this ethical question it also deals with the question if art and aesthetic experi- ence will promote the process of the scientific perception and interpretation of the world and which role the traditional materials of jewellery art, gold and gemstones play or can possibly play within this context.

 The 7th ‘SchmuckDenken’ will strike a balance between the symposia to date and identify the initial contours of a theory of jewellery.